bobthemighty/codefiend-site/content/choosing-the-first-test.md

 ### What's wrong with these tests?

 These tests don't help us to specify our solution.
 Instead, they're testing that the programming language works as it should.
+The only thing that could fail this test is a compiler error.

-I think this stems from a thought process that runs: "I need to create a class, therefore I need to create a test that creates the class".
+I think the thought process runs: "I need to create a class, therefore I need to test that I create the class".
 The engineer is looking for a test that will cause them to write the code they've already decided on.

 This is back to front, though.
-Instead, we want to write a test that _specifies the behaviour of our code_ and let that tell us what the design ought to be.
+Instead, we want to write a test that _specifies the behaviour of our code_.
+The test will tell us what the design ought to be.
 We want to write the test as though our perfect code already existed, and then make it work.

 One step up from testing the abstract concept of constructors is testing the specifics of our constructor.